akka/akka/akka-docs/scala/futures.rst

   val result = f.get()

 Something to keep in mind when doing this is even though it looks like parts of the above example can run in parallel, each step of the for comprehension is run sequentially.
-This will happen on separate threads for each step but there isn't much benefit over running the calculations all within a single Future.
+This will happen on separate threads for each step but there isn't much benefit over running the calculations all within a single ``Future``.
 The real benefit comes when the ``Future``\s are created first, and then combining them together.

 Composing Futures
 ^^^^^^^^^^^^^^^^^